openEOPlatform/documentation/authentication/index.md

 please [contact us](https://openeo.cloud/contact/).

+Optionally, you may want to [register with individual service providers](../federation/index.md#registration) in the federation for better support or performance.

 ## Working with openEO platform

 After you've been approved to join openEO Platform, you can start working with